Generic popup message

-Dr. Benjamin Luke Moorhouse FHEA is an Assistant Professor in the Department of Education Studies, Hong Kong Baptist University, Hong Kong, China.
+Dr Benjamin Luke Moorhouse, FHEA, is an Assistant Professor in the Department of Education Studies, Hong Kong Baptist University, Hong Kong, China.
 His research focuses on the experiences and professional learning of language teachers.
-Benjamin’s articles have appeared in SYSTEM, TESOL Quarterly, RELC Journal, and ELT Journal
+Benjamin’s articles have appeared in SYSTEM, TESOL Quarterly, RELC Journal, and ELT Journal.

-Supakorn Phoocharoensil is Associate Professor of English at Language Institute Thammasat University, Bangkok, Thailand.
+Dr Supakorn Phoocharoensil is an Associate Professor of English at Language Institute Thammasat University, Bangkok, Thailand.
 He is also the Editor-in-Chief of LEARN Journal: Language Education and Acquisition Research Network, indexed in SCOPUS and ERIC.
 His areas of research interest include Second Language Acquisition, Corpus Linguistics, and English Collocations and Formulaic Language.

-A/Professor Sender Dovchin is a Director of Research at the School of Education, Curtin University, Australia.
+Dr Sender Dovchin is the Director of Research at the School of Education, Curtin University, Australia.
 She is a critical applied linguist, who was identified as “Top Researcher in the field of Language & Linguistics” under The Humanities, Arts & Literature of The Australian's 2021 Research Magazine and Top 250 Researchers in Australia.
 She has authored articles in international peer-reviewed journals and authored six books with publishers such as Routledge, Springer, Palgrave Macmillan and Multilingual Matters.

-Kevin Wong is an Assistant Professor and Chair of TESOL at Pepperdine University.
+Dr Kevin Wong is an Assistant Professor and Chair of TESOL at Pepperdine University.
 He is a former primary school teacher who later received his Ph.D. in Teaching and Learning from New York University.
 His research sits at the intersection of multilingual pedagogy, multiracial education, and teacher preparation.
 Visit: www.kevin-m-wong.com

 Dr Peter Gu is an Associate Professor at Victoria University of Wellington, New Zealand.
 His academic interests include language learning strategies and language assessment.
 His recent book, Classroom-based formative assessment, was published in 2019 by Foreign Language Teaching and Research Press in China.

-Dr Jim McKinley, SFHEA, is Associate Professor of Applied Linguistics and TESOL at University College London.
+Dr Jim McKinley, SFHEA, is an Associate Professor of Applied Linguistics and TESOL at University College London.
 He has taught in higher education mainly in the UK, Japan, and Australia.
 His research targets implications of globalization for L2 writing and higher education studies.
 Jim is an Editor-in-Chief of the journal System.

 Dr Hanan Khalifa is an award winning and leading language testing expert Council of Europe CEFR expert who developed and validated national and international assessments, led the alignment of national curriculum and examinations to international standards, and presented and published extensively on these areas.
 Hanan has worked and consulted for ministries of education, examination boards and international development agencies.

-David Booth is the Director of Test Development for Pearson Tests of English.
+Mr David Booth is the Director of Test Development for Pearson Tests of English.
 He is responsible for the development of specific Pearson tests ensuring that all test development processes are executed to the highest standards and that test material is of the highest quality and fit for purpose.
 David works closely with other staff at Pearson to develop assessment and learning solutions to meet specific customer requirements.
 David’s main expertise is in the development and revision of tests and he has given presentations at major conferences on this theme.
 David has also contributed articles on specific test development projects in published research notes.
 David’s other interests include corpus linguistics and assessment for specific purposes.
 Before joining Pearson, David worked for 10 years at Cambridge ESOL, a part of Cambridge Assessment.
 David also has extensive academic management, teaching and teacher training experience working for the British Council in South Korea, Hong Kong and Malaysia.

 Prof Tae-Young Kim (Chung-Ang University, Seoul, Republic of Korea) serves as Editor-in-Chief of English Teaching from 2022.
 He earned his Ph.D. in Second Language Education from OISE/University of Toronto.
 His research interests include L2 learning and teaching (de)motivation, and the contribution of sociocultural theory and activity theory to L2 (de)motivation.

-Paul McBride is a Professor and Director at the Center for English as a Lingua Franca (CELF) at Tamagawa University in Tokyo.
+Prof Paul McBride is a Professor and Director at the Center for English as a Lingua Franca (CELF) at Tamagawa University in Tokyo.
 He is interested in pedagogical implications of ELF, including how language, literacy, meaning, and knowledge are related to structural power within academic institutions.

-Tepy Suon is a Cambodian national served as a Lead Teacher at the Australian Centre for Education (ACE) in Cambodia.
+Ms Tepy Suon is a Cambodian national served as a Lead Teacher at the Australian Centre for Education (ACE) in Cambodia.
 Her areas of interest lie in professional development, school leadership, and educational technology.
 Notably, her current role has inspired her to actively support students with their academic performance and well-being.

 Dr Chulaporn Kongkeo, Ph.D., is an Assistant Professor at Chulalongkorn University Language Institute (CULI) in Bangkok, Thailand.
 She is currently the Deputy Director of Research at CULI.
 She has been involved in teaching, material development, and teacher training.
 In addition, she completed research on MOOC blended learning for an academic presentation course for graduate students in 2020.
 Her interest is technology-assisted language learning.